Gannet Peak Equipment List

 Synthetic/Wool Long Underwear Bottom: Men’s Coefficient LT Pants, Women’s Coefficient LT Pants

-Hiking Short or Pants: for approach Men’s Pursuit Shorts, Women’s Pursuit Shorts
+Hiking Short or Pants (for approach): Men’s Pursuit Shorts, Women’s Pursuit Shorts

 Synthetic Climbing Pant: Men’s Alpine Pants, Women’s Alpine Pants